tejusvini/MERU/README.md

 # MERU

-**MERU** is a structural pattern engine that detects and generates patterns using a minimal operator language on a geometric lattice.
+**MERU** is a structural pattern engine that detects and represents patterns using a minimal operator language on a geometric lattice.

 Unlike statistical models, MERU analyzes sequences by discovering **structural invariants** such as symmetry, repetition, and growth.
 These structures are represented on a triad grid and expressed through a small set of operators.